sadzerolol/self-assesment/SelfAssessment/Skills/JavaScript.md

 ﻿## Programming fundamental concepts

 - Language
-  - Object 🚀 constructed
+  - Object 🖐️ used
-  - this 🚀 constructed
+  - this 🖐️ used
-  - arrow function 🚀 constructed
+  - arrow function 🖐️ used
-  - async function 🚀 constructed
+  - async function 🖐️ used
-  - call 🚀 constructed
+  - call 🖐️ used
-  - bind 🚀 constructed
+  - bind 🖐️ used
-  - apply 🚀 constructed
+  - apply 🖐️ used
-  - instanceof 🚀 constructed
+  - instanceof 🖐️ used
-  - ...spread 🚀 constructed
+  - ...spread 🖐️ used
-  - ...rest 🚀 constructed
+  - ...rest 🖐️ used
-  - typeof 🚀 constructed
+  - typeof 🖐️ used
-  - destructuring 🚀 constructed
+  - destructuring 🖐️ used
-  - generator 🚀 constructed
+  - generator 🖐️ used
-  - iterator 🚀 constructed
+  - iterator 🖐️ used
-  - async generator 🚀 constructed
+  - async generator 🖐️ used
-  - async iterator 🚀 constructed
+  - async iterator 🖐️ used
-  - chaining 🚀 constructed
+  - chaining 🖐️ used
-  - optional chaining 🚀 constructed
+  - optional chaining 🖐️ used
-  - IIFE 🚀 constructed
+  - IIFE 🖐️ used
-  - global 🚀 constructed
+  - global 🖐️ used
-  - globalThis 🚀 constructed
+  - globalThis 🖐️ used
-  - window 🚀 constructed
+  - window 🖐️ used
-  - getters and setters 🚀 constructed
+  - getters and setters 🖐️ used
-  - __proto__ 🚀 constructed
+  - __proto__ 🖐️ used
-  - prototype 🚀 constructed
+  - prototype 🖐️ used
-  - equality operators 🚀 constructed
+  - equality operators 🖐️ used
-  - logical operators 🚀 constructed
+  - logical operators 🖐️ used
-  - bitwise operators 🚀 constructed
+  - bitwise operators 🖐️ used
-  - ternary operator 🚀 constructed
+  - ternary operator 🖐️ used
-  - void 🚀 constructed
+  - void 🖐️ used
-  - yield 🚀 constructed
+  - yield 🖐️ used
-  - await 🚀 constructed
+  - await 🖐️ used
-  - template literal 🚀 constructed
+  - template literal 🖐️ used
-  - strict mode 🚀 constructed
+  - strict mode 🖐️ used
-  - delete🚀 constructed
+  - delete🖐️ used
-  - in🚀 constructed
+  - in🖐️ used
-  - super🚀 constructed
+  - super🖐️ used
-  - Symbol🚀 constructed
+  - Symbol🖐️ used
-  - Reflect🚀 constructed
+  - Reflect🖐️ used
 - Statements
-  - if 🚀 constructed
+  - if 🖐️ used
-  - while 🚀 constructed
+  - while 🖐️ used
-  - do..while 🚀 constructed
+  - do..while 🖐️ used
-  - for 🚀 constructed
+  - for 🖐️ used
-  - for..in 🚀 constructed
+  - for..in 🖐️ used
-  - for..of 🚀 constructed
+  - for..of 🖐️ used
-  - for await 🚀 constructed
+  - for await 🖐️ used
-  - throw 🚀 constructed
+  - throw 🖐️ used
-  - break 🚀 constructed
+  - break 🖐️ used
-  - continue 🚀 constructed
+  - continue 🖐️ used
-  - import 🚀 constructed
+  - import 🖐️ used
-  - export 🚀 constructed
+  - export 🖐️ used
-  - label 🚀 constructed
+  - label 🖐️ used
-  - try..catch 🚀 constructed
+  - try..catch 🖐️ used
-  - switch 🚀 constructed
+  - switch 🖐️ used
-  - class 🚀 constructed
+  - class 🖐️ used
-  - new Error 🚀 constructed
+  - new Error 🖐️ used
-  - with 🚀 constructed
+  - with 🖐️ used
 - Functions
-  - function declaration 🚀 constructed
+  - function declaration 🖐️ used
-  - function expression 🚀 constructed
+  - function expression 🖐️ used
-  - return 🚀 constructed
+  - return 🖐️ used
-  - default parameters 🚀 constructed
+  - default parameters 🖐️ used
-  - functional object 🚀 constructed
+  - functional object 🖐️ used
 - Data structures
-  - Array 🚀 constructed
+  - Array 🖐️ used
-  - mixin 🚀 constructed
+  - mixin 🖐️ used
-  - extend 🚀 constructed
+  - extend 🖐️ used
-  - typed arrays 🚀 constructed
+  - typed arrays 🖐️ used
-  - Map 🚀 constructed
+  - Map 🖐️ used
-  - Set 🚀 constructed
+  - Set 🖐️ used
-  - undefined 🚀 constructed
+  - undefined 🖐️ used
-  - null 🚀 constructed
+  - null 🖐️ used
-  - Proxy 🚀 constructed
+  - Proxy 🖐️ used
-  - weak collections 🚀 constructed
+  - weak collections 🖐️ used
-  - timers 🚀 constructed
+  - timers 🖐️ used
-  - EventEmitter 🚀 constructed
+  - EventEmitter 🖐️ used
-  - RegExp 🚀 constructed
+  - RegExp 🖐️ used
-  - Date 🚀 constructed
+  - Date 🖐️ used
-  - BigInt 🚀 constructed
+  - BigInt 🖐️ used
 - Infrastructure
   - V8  👂 heard
   - Node.js 👂 heard
   - npm 👂 heard
-  - prettier 🚀 constructed
+  - prettier 🖐️ used
-  - MDN 🚀 constructed
+  - MDN 🖐️ used